Do the conveyancing solicitors that you recommend carry out auction conveyancing in Tooting?

 Your conveyancer should review the registered title as conveyancing in Tooting will occasionally identify restrictions in the title deeds which prevent categories of changes or require the consent of a 3rd party.
 Certain extensions call for local authority planning consent and approval in compliance with building regulations.
 Certain locations are designated conservation areas and special planning restrictions apply which frequently prevent or affect extensions.
 It would be prudent to check these issues with a surveyor ahead of any purchase.

 My fiancee and I are in the process of looking at houses in Tooting and I am now considering a potential offer.
 Is it too early to have a solicitor in place?
 I intend to finance via a mortgage with HSBC.

 It would be sensible to commence your search sooner rather than later.
 After you have chosen your lawyer and once your offer is accepted you can instruct them to work for you and forward their details on to the EA.
 As you are seeking a mortgage with HSBC, make sure you remember to check that your lawyer is on the HSBC conveyancing panel.

-Intending to buy a flat in Tooting.
-I have received an online quote from a licenced conveyancer, which states: "There will be no charge for dealing with the Building Society if you are obtaining a mortgage".
-I take this to mean that there will be no additional fee if the solicitor is on the Co-operative conveyancing panel.
+Planning on purchasing a apartment in Tooting.
+I have received an online quote from a licenced conveyancer, which states: "There will be no charge for dealing with the Lender if you are obtaining a mortgage".
+I take this to mean that there will be no additional fee if the solicitor is on the TSB conveyancing panel.
 I wanted to make sure it means there will be no additional fees for dealing with the mortgage.

 They are simply saying that the cost for acting for the lender is included in the fee being quoted.
-It is worth you checking that the Tooting property lawyer is on the Co-operative conveyancing panel.
+It is worth you checking that the Tooting lawyer is on the TSB conveyancing panel.

-Where there is a missing freeholder or if there is disagreement about what the lease extension should cost, under the relevant legislation you can apply to the LVT to arrive at the amount due.
+Where there is a missing freeholder or where there is dispute about the premium for a lease extension, under the relevant statutes you can apply to the First-tier Tribunal (Property Chamber) to determine the amount due.